wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--fim.md

 - [ ] Check syscheck doesn't generate alerts if the pointed file/folder is restored (re-create the previous deleted file/folder.
 - [ ] Check syscheck alert for deleting a link to a file/folder.

-### Configure for monitoring a symbolic link in directories stanza.
+### Configure for monitoring a symbolic link in directories stanza
 Check links:
 - [ ] Check syscheck add alerts in a monitored link that points to a folder.
 - [ ] Check syscheck modify alerts in a monitored link that points to a folder.